-In this 1 Day Kyoto Itinerary, I have included a complete list of the top places to see as well as some useful information on how to get around, where to stay in Kyoto and a map of the city.
+In this 1-day itinerary for Kyoto, I have included a complete list of the top places to see as well as some useful information on how to get around, where to stay in Kyoto, and a map of the city.

 1 DAY KYOTO ITINERARY OVERVIEW

-To get the most out of your Kyoto 1 Day Itinerary, see below for a list of must-see attractions:
+To get the most out of your Kyoto 1 Day Itinerary, see below for a list of must-see attractions that I have included in this post:

 - Kinkaku-ji Temple